-A balanced line has two signal wires, the second signal is an inverse of the first one, and they're used together.
-They may have a shield around them, but it's not a part of the signal path, it's just there for noise reduction.
+A balanced line has two signal wires, the second signal is an inverse of the first one, and they're used together (they are referenced against each other).
+They may have a shield wrapped around them, but it's not a part of the signal path, it's just there for noise reduction.
 Equipment accept these two opposing signals to produce the desired one (audio, video, radio, or various other types of signals).
 But any outside noise picked up by the cable will be the same polarity across both wires, and will get cancelled out.

 To demonstrate that mathematically, presume that (at a particular moment in time) down one audio wire is positive 2 volts of electricity, while the other wire carries negative 2 volts of electricity.
 These are our balanced audio signals.
 They are combined differentially (the signal from one wire minus the signal from the other wire), and we get 4 volts of signal, in total.
 This is the audio signal that we want.

 At the same time, the wiring has been placed next to something that induces 3 volts of noise (unwanted signal) into the wiring.
 Pretty much the same voltage, and polarity, will be induced into both wires at the same time (with only a very slight difference between them, because both wires aren't precisely identical, nor precisely the same distance from the noise source).
 The input stage combines the signals from the wires differentially (as I've just described, above—the signal from one wire minus the signal from the other wire).
 This time we get no output, because the noise signal will be subtracted from itself.
 The noise signal is virtually eliminated.

 Compare that to the unbalanced line, where a fair amount of the noise will get through the shield, straight into the one signal wire, and there being no other way to eliminate it.